lilychencodes/blablacar-frontend-coding/README.md

 1. From the root directory, run `npm test` from the terminal.

 ## Requirements
-- [ ] Fetch BlaBlaCar trips between Paris and Lyon for the current day.
+- [x] Fetch BlaBlaCar trips between Paris and Lyon for the current day.
-- [ ] Render these trips results.
-You can display the minimum information for each result (from, to, driver name, driver picture, price, etc).
+- [x] Render these trips results.
-- [ ] Use pagination to display search results.
+- [x] Use pagination to display search results.
-- [ ] Use unit tests.
+- [x] Use unit tests.